 The BYU Museum of Peoples and Cultures has been on our list for a long time.
 It is a small museum at BYU and they have moved to a new location at 2201 N Canyon Rd.
 When we visited it was still under construction on the outside.
+This small museum houses exhibit about ancient peoples and cultures throughout the world.

 Inside there is a small office and classroom to the side as you walk in, but as you head straight forward you will enter the museum.
 The museum houses different artifacts representing different cultures throughout the world.